bareos/bareos/doc/developers/README-GIT.md

 review.
 So please contribute by pull request.

 1. Setup a GitHub account (http://github.com/), if you haven't yet.
-2. Fork the Barbossa repository (http://github.com/fbergkemper/barbossa)
+2. Fork the bareos-webui repository (http://github.com/bareos/bareos-webui)
 3. Clone your fork locally and enter it (use your own GitHub username in the statement below)

 ```
-sh% git clone git@github.com:<username>/barbossa.git
+sh% git clone git@github.com:<username>/bareos-webui.git
-% cd barbossa
+% cd bareos-webui
 ```

-4. Add a remote to the canonical Barbossa repository, so you can keep your fork up-to-date:
+4. Add a remote to the canonical bareos-webui repository, so you can keep your fork up-to-date:

 ```
-sh% git remote add upstream https://github.com/fbergkemper/barbossa.git
+sh% git remote add upstream https://github.com/bareos/bareos-webui.git
 sh% git fetch upstream
 ```

 ## Everyday workflow

-When working on Barbossa, we recommend you do each new feature or bugfix in a new branch.
+When working on bareos-webui, we recommend you do each new feature or bugfix in a new branch.
 This simplifies the task of code review as well as of merging your changes into the canonical repository.
 A typical work flow will then consist of the following: